 Since QuickTime can only act as a quick-and-dirty recorder, if you are not satisfied and want to include more features, try a more professional one--- VideoSolo Screen Recorder.

 VideoSolo Screen Recorder is one of the best professional FaceTime call recorders so far, for its versatility together with easy operations.
-Its Mac version supports recording screen along with a webcam.
-Audios through the Mac microphone can be recorded at the same time.
+Its Mac version supports recording screen along with webcam and audio.
 You can easily drag the recording regional frame to match FaceTime window.
 More additional functions are available before, during and after recording, like screenshots and annotations.
 It provides a free trial version with full features except for a time limit, and for those users who enjoy using it, you can buy a licensed version ($34.95).

 To install VideoSolo Screen Recorder into your Mac, please click on Download button below.